younsohoon/Mapping-Pharmacies/README.md

 # Mapping-Pharmacies

-This is about mapping and analyzing the position of pharmacies in Waterloo.
+This is about mapping and analyzing the position of pharmacies in Waterloo using Google API.